 Visit the U.S. Department of Labor website.

-Learn about Unemployment Insurance (UI) benefits and Pandemic Unemployment Assistance (PUA).
+Learn about Unemployment Insurance, Pandemic Unemployment Assistance (PUA), and Extended Benefits.

 The DOL will provide payments for the Lost Wages Assistance (LWA) program, which provides an additional $300 in weekly benefits to unemployed New Yorkers.

 If you are qualified for the LWA program, you should have already received an email and text message from DOL.
 You do not need to take any further action.
 You will receive LWA payments starting the week of September 14.